mkorkmaz/tk-api-php-client/docs/endpoints/GetTimetable.md

 ### Example with Factory Using An Array

-You can build an array that is basically json_encode version of the object mentioned in theprevious example.
+You can build an array that is basically json_encode version of the object mentioned in the previous example.

 ```php
 <?php